 Because patent applications are confidential for a period of time after filing, and some remain so until issued, we cannot be certain that we or our licensors were the first to file any patent application related to our technology, including our antibody candidates.
 Furthermore, if third parties have filed such patent applications on or before March 15, 2013, an interference proceeding can be initiated by such third parties to determine who was the first to invent any of the subject matter covered by the patent claims of our applications.
-If third parties have filed such applications after March 15, 2013, a derivation proceeding can be initiated by such third parties after March 15, 2013, a derivation proceeding can be initiated by such third parties to determine whether our invention was derived from theirs.
+If third parties have filed such applications after March 15, 2013, a derivation proceeding can be initiated by such third parties to determine whether our invention was derived from theirs.